On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Introduction

 In Section~\ref{sec:CLs}, we discuss the definition, properties, and inter-relationships for three-dimensional local and global conservation laws of dynamical nature formulated on volume domains, surface domains, and curve domains.
 The physical meaning of the resulting conserved quantities are explained, and the conditions under which a dynamical conservation law yields a constant of motion are discussed.
 We similarly discuss time-independent versions of these conservation laws, which represent three-dimensional topological conserved quantities.
 We also discuss constants of motion arising from dynamical and topological conservation laws.

 In Section~\ref{sec:non-triv}, for all of these different types of conservation laws, we explain the notions of triviality and equivalence, using both local and global formulations.
 We also derive, for all three types of domains, the conditions under which a locally trivial dynamical conservation law in a domain yields a globally non-trivial dynamical conservation law on the domain boundary.
-Additionally, for such boundary conservation laws, we give their local formulation and show how they can arise from topological conservation laws as well as from lower-degree dynamical conservation laws.
+Additionally, for such boundary conservation laws, we give their local formulation and show how they can arise from topological conservation laws as well as from lower-degree dynamical conservation laws with zero flux.

 We will illustrate each different type of conservation law by a physical example taken from fluid flow, gas dynamics, electromagnetism, and magnetohydrodynamics.

 In Section~\ref{sec:examples}, we look systematically at all of these physical examples and use them to showcase our main results.
 In particular, for incompressible/irrotational fluid flow, electromagnetism, and magnetohydrodynamics, we give physical examples of non-trivial boundary conservation laws that arise from locally trivial dynamical conservation laws in volume domains and surface domains.
-These examples also show that how such boundary conservation laws can originate directly from differential identities that hold when a PDE system contains both evolution equations and spatial constraint equations.
+As new applications, two interesting examples will be given for fluid flow with non-vanishing vorticity: circulation around closed static curves will be shown to be conserved for Beltrami flows, and net flux of circulatory potential temperature through closed static surfaces will be shown to be conserved for flows with diabatic heating in a certain Beltrami state.
+All of the examples also show that how such boundary conservation laws can originate directly from differential identities that hold when a PDE system contains both evolution equations and spatial constraint equations.

-In Section~\ref{sec:potentials}, we explain how non-triviality gets altered when potentials are introduced for a local conservation law.
+In Section~\ref{sec:potentials}, we explain how non-triviality gets altered when potentials are introduced for a PDE system through a local conservation law.
 We use well-known examples of potentials in fluid flow, gas dynamics, electromagnetism, and magnetohydrodynamics to illustrate the discussion.

 Finally, we make some concluding remarks in Section~\ref{sec:discuss}.